MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/customize-sss.md

 The SharePoint Success Site is hosted in your Microsoft 365 tenant, so you'll need to sign into Microsoft 365 and then navigate to the site.

 ##### Sign in
-1. Open your Web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
+1. Open a web browser and navigate to [office.com](https://www.office.com/) or your organization’s sign-in location.
 2. Sign in with your username and password.
-3. Navigate to the location of the site using the URL supplied by your tenant administrator or select SharePoint from the Microsoft 365 Home page, and then select the **SharePoint Success Site**.
+3. Navigate to the location of the site using the URL supplied by your tenant administrator or select SharePoint from the Microsoft 365 home page, and then select the **SharePoint Success Site**.

 ### Explore and review the pre-populated training content